 Ubuntu 16.04 Linux OS – Linux x86_64 Platform

-SERC does not maintain any backups of the localscratch space data, and hence will not be responsible for any data loss after the data deletion.
+SERC does not maintain any backups of the localscratch space data, and hence will not be responsible for any data loss.

 How to Use DGX1: